Temporal Scaling Law for Large Language Models: Further Experiment Details

-Due to the page limit, we omitted some details for the general settings of our experiments.
-They are thoroughly described below for reproducibility.

-\textbf{Evaluation Pipeline.} For all benchmark evaluations, we utilize the open-source LLM evaluation tool \texttt{lm-evaluation-harness}\footnote{https://github.com/EleutherAI/lm-evaluation-harness} \citep{eval-harness}, following \citep{DBLP:journals/corr/abs-2310-19531,DBLP:conf/icml/BidermanSABOHKP23}.
-For all numerical results, we report the average result tested on the last 5 checkpoints.

-\textbf{License for Scientific Artifacts.} The Pile \citep{DBLP:journals/corr/abs-2101-00027} is subject to the MIT license\footnote{https://arxiv.org/pdf/2201.07311}.
-The C4 dataset \citep{DBLP:journals/jmlr/RaffelSRLNMZLL20} is licensed under Open Data Commons License Attribution family\footnote{https://huggingface.co/datasets/allenai/c4}.
-The evaluation benchmarks \citep{eval-harness} are subject to the MIT license.
+\textbf{License for Scientific Artifacts.} The Pile \cite{DBLP:journals/corr/abs-2101-00027} is subject to the MIT license\footnote{https://arxiv.org/pdf/2201.07311}.
+The C4 dataset \cite{DBLP:journals/jmlr/RaffelSRLNMZLL20} is licensed under Open Data Commons License Attribution family\footnote{https://huggingface.co/datasets/allenai/c4}.
+The LAMBADA dataset \cite{DBLP:conf/acl/PapernoKLPBPBBF16} is licensed under Creative Commons Attribution 4.0 International license\footnote{https://huggingface.co/datasets/cimec/lambada}.
+The Wikitext dataset \cite{DBLP:conf/iclr/MerityX0S17} is licensed under the Creative Commons Attribution 4.0 International licence\footnote{https://zenodo.org/records/2630551}.
+The evaluation benchmarks \cite{eval-harness} are subject to the MIT license.
 All usages of scientific artifacts in this paper obey the corresponding licenses.